jst2702/tailwind_django_template/README.md

 ```
 django-admin startapp crm
 ```
-of `csp` if it's a content sharing platform, ect.
+or `csp` if it's a content sharing platform, ect.

 Add your app to the `settings.py`